sruthi164/sruthi/README.md

 # sruthi

-This is GIT repository test project
+This is GIT repository test project Richard commit

 This is my second commit tests changed